LazurasLong/Defense-of-Hakurei-Shrine/README.md

 # Defense-of-Hakurei-Shrine
 An HTML5 Canvas project made when I was a high school kid.
 This is a fan-made Touhou project game using Canvas.
+Images in this game belong to Team Shanghai Alice.